Alyssum is a great flower. It’s hardy, easy to grow and makes for a beautiful ground cover. So no surprise it’s so popular.

 Why Mint is a Problem:

-Invasive Growth: Mint spreads aggressively and can quickly take over garden spaces crowding out alyssum and other plants.
+Invasive Growth: Mint spreads aggressively and can quickly take over gardens.
+It will crowd out alyssum and many other plants.

-Allelopathic Effects: Mint can release chemicals that inhibit the growth of nearby plants and stunt alyssum.
+Allelopathic Effects: Mint can release chemicals that stop the growth of nearby plants and stunt your alyssum.

 Good Companions for Alyssum